rpelfrey/hello-world/README.md

 # hello-world
-The repository is for practicing GitHub flow.
+This repository is for practicing GitHub flow.